m-2k/erlach/README.md

 # ERLACH
-Erlach Imageboard Services
+**Fully anonymous imageboard and anonymous comments service**

 ## Overview

-Erlach – Anonymous imageboard as SPA on the WebSockets and uses BPG images.
+* Erlach – Anonymous imageboard as SPA on the WebSockets and supports BPG images.

-Now in beta testing and located at https://erlach.co
+* This reposutory is oudated (R1-RC1)
+* Erlach latest version hosted on a domain [erlach.co](https://erlach.co)

 ## Features